$499.00 $599.99 Buy It Now

 One of the key advantages of mirrorless cameras is their autofocus performance.
 Mirrorless cameras generally have faster and more accurate autofocus systems compared to DSLRs.
 This is due to the fact that mirrorless cameras use on-sensor phase-detection autofocus technology, which allows for quicker and more precise focusing.
 Additionally, mirrorless cameras often have more autofocus points spread across a larger portion of the sensor, providing better coverage and tracking capabilities.

-See also How to make a mirrorless look like a cinema camera
+See also How to use sony mirrorless camera for landscape

 Some mirrorless cameras also feature advanced autofocus tracking algorithms and eye detection technology, which can enhance the accuracy and speed of focusing, especially when shooting moving subjects or portraits.
 Overall, mirrorless cameras tend to excel in autofocus performance, making them a preferred choice for many photographers, especially those shooting fast-paced action or wildlife photography.